danielytics/tg-analytics/README.md

 **Current status:**

-1. All PII is hashed using SHA-256 (although in some cases truncated to fit into a javascript number)
+1. All PII is hashed using SHA-256 (although truncated to fit into a javascript number)
 2. WASM is still being loaded from untrusted source
 3. Only configured events are collected -- however it does the check quite late, for now.
 An improved future version will avoid setting up listeners for data that won't be collected.